Elections canvass reform privacy notice

 4 What we do with the information

-4.1 Processing activity – The ERO and RO are preparing for the 2020 national reforms alongside the 2019 annual canvass process to confirm:
+4.1 Processing activity – The ERO and RO are preparing for the 2022 annual canvass process to confirm::

 - the names and addresses of persons who are entitled to be registered on the electoral register, but who are not already registered